Skip to main content

 • Performing the operation

-This document will walk your through these general steps for both the a9s Cloud Foundry CLI plugin for disaster recovery and the a9s Service Dashboard API.
+This document will walk your through these general steps for both the a9s Cloud Foundry CLI plugin for disaster recovery and the a9s Public API v1.

 Recommendations

 We strongly recommend saving the information described here specifically the Backup GUID and encryption key, in a secure location.
-We recommend you do this as soon as your instance is created, or has a major operation performed on it (e.g after updates, recreation, changes).
+We recommend you do this as soon as your Service Instance is created, or has a major operation performed on it (e.g after updates, recreation, changes).

-The reason for this is to be prepared in case of a total disaster, such as the entire instance being lost.
-Having the information mentioned above ensures that you can recover the last saved state of said instance.
+The reason for this is to be prepared in case of a total disaster, such as the entire Service Instance being lost.
+Having the information mentioned above ensures that you can recover the last saved state of said Service Instance.

 Note: The a9s Backup Manager does not provide the encryption key, as this must be set by you.